 Looking at the Data: How States Invest Byrne JAG

-NCJA has developed a series of one-pagers detailing how states invest Byrne Justice Assistance Grant (Byrne JAG) dollars, as well as the impact of these investments on state and local criminal justice communities.
-Data for the state and topical one-pagers was gathered through NCJA’s biennial data collection which asks State Administering Agencies (SAA) how the state spent the formula portion of its Byrne JAG money in calendar year 2016.
+NCJA has developed a Fact Sheet on how the Byrne Justice Assistance Grant (Byrne JAG) Program is invested nationally.
+NCJA also has developed a series of one-pagers (below) detailing how states invest Byrne Justice Assistance Grant (Byrne JAG) dollars, as well as the impact of these investments on state and local criminal justice communities.
+Data for the state and topical one-pagers was gathered through NCJA’s biennial data collection which asks State Administering Agencies (SAA) how the state spent the formula portion of its Byrne JAG money in calendar year 2018.
 The most recent year’s data collection also included comprehensive interviews with SAA staff where states were asked to provide examples of some of their most successful programs and initiatives.

 Browse Spending by Project Area (FY16)